gczstudio/npm-tgz-download/README.md

 # npm-tgz-downloader

-Download npm-tgz by package-lock.json or yarn.lock
+Download npm-tgz by package-lock.json or yarn.lock,Support for public and private libraries

 ## install